Do you best – New book about children and adolencents in school, sports and society

 The following four chapters and the second part of the book – “Toolboxes for gameplan and the adult as leader” (Chapter 5), “… you as a parent” (Chapter 6), “… you as a teacher and educator” (Chapter 7) ) and “… you as a volunteer in an organization or association” (Chapter 8) – contains lots of quality.
 In these chapters, the author’s extensive knowledge and practical tools come into play in an excellent way.
 The four chapters contain a series of concrete exercises, examples, cases and reflection questions, which both provide the reader with new knowledge and challenge views, attitudes and behaviors in relation to their own practice.
 It is also a great strength that the individual chapters relate to different arenas for children and adolecents daily lifes and that cases from sports other than football are described.
 Each chapters contain a series of topics and dilemmas that can be used with great advantage in teacher education, coaching courses in associations and clubs, in parenting meetings and all other places where the framework and conditions for children and adolencents everyday life are discussed.

 The final chapter of the book summarizes in a clear and precise way the most important reflections, messages and recommendations.
-The authors summarize the three main themes for the development of robust and viable children and adolescents, namely education, performance culture and the need for leadership.
+The authors summarize the three main themes for the development of robust and viable children and adolescents, namely good manners, performance culture and the need for leadership.
 It is liberating – and far from ordinary – to hear such a clear statement as the following: “There seems to be a need for adults in all spheres involving children and adolescents to take on clear leadership and seek companionship.
 There is a need for a clear framework on children’s education, upbringing and behavior, and outlines how they want it.
 As adult leaders for the various arenas where children are located, we have a very important task in teaching our children and adolencents how to master life in a changing world and in a society where, like on the football field, things often go very fast.
 Whatever role we play in the child or adolecent’s life, and whatever arena we encounter it, we have a responsibility to make every effort and ensure that they thrive, learn the right skills, and prepare for life.
 It places great demands on us as human beings and on our society ”

 It has been worth all the effort to read the book.
 It is highly recommended to anyone who wants children and adolencents all the best.